department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **postservice**
 : No hyphen.

+**posttraumatic stress disorder**
+: No hyphen, per the National Center for PTSD.
+Go to entry for "PTSD."

 **Premium**
 : Capitalize when used in the context of account level (for example: DS Logon Premium account)